 Cell Biology & Neuroscience

 Students are introduced to the basic facts of cell biology, including cell morphology and physiology, and learn about the macroscopic and microscopic aspects of reversible and irreversible cell injury.
 Students also study the morphology of cancer cells in comparison to normal healthy cells and learn about apoptosis (programmed cell death) and how cancer cells evade this phenomenon.
 Laboratory experiences include culturing of bacterial, insect or animal cells, staining of cancer and healthy cells, and learning how to count cells and determine cell viability.
 Students will explore biological concepts from the single cell to whole brains.
-They are also introduced to the unique story of HeLa cells and how these immortal cells have contributed to many scientific advances all over the world, from the development of the polio vaccine to testing the effects of zero gravity on humans in space!
+Students will learn the remarkable story of Henrietta Lacks, who is considered the “Mother of Modern Medicine” and how her immortal HeLa cell line has contributed to many major scientific discoveries worldwide, from the development of the polio vaccine to testing the effects of zero gravity on humans in space!

 Students are introduced to the etiology and pathogenesis of various diseases such as cancer, AIDS, Diabetes, and infectious diseases, including the Ebola Hemorrhagic Fever, while focusing primarily on genetics, environmental factors, and an introduction to epigenetics.
 Laboratory experiences include an introduction to immunohistochemistry and ELISA (enzyme-linked immunosorbent assay) to diagnose infections such as HIV.
 Students may also have the option to perform and/or observe the dissection of animals and human cadavers.

-To be added to the mailing list for SummerScience@Jefferson 2019 application and program information, please email La'Verne Webb.
+To be added to the mailing list for SummerScience@Jefferson program information, please email LaVerne.Webb@jefferson.edu.